codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Inserting-more-values-f1bd.md

 Important things to aknowledge about the code above:

 - Each `VALUES` row is inside a parenthesis separated by a comma, except for the last one that finishes the query with a `;`
-- _Varchar_ values are inside double quotes so single quotes (apostrophes) may be used
+- `VARCHAR` values are inside double quotes so single quotes (apostrophes) may be used
 - The order of the values to be inserted correspond to the column order

 Source the `collection-2.sql` file: